The Waterfall Methodology for Software Development Project Management

 5. Risk of Misalignment with User Needs: Since there’s limited user involvement during the development stages, there’s a risk that the final product may not fully meet the user’s needs or expectations.

-6. Higher Risk and Uncertainty: In case of any mistakes or misjudgments in the initial phases, it can be costly and time-consuming to rectify later in the project.
+6. Higher Risk and Uncertainty: If mistakes or misjudgments are made in the initial phases, rectifying them later in the project can be costly and time-consuming.

 Future Outlook of the Waterfall Model